D3 v4.3.0 was

 With that, we have an array of 50 random data points we can use with our chart.

-I use slightly different terminology for the parts of a chart than is commonly seen on
+I use slightly different terminology for the parts of a chart than is commonly seen on D3 blocks.
+The standard seen in blocks is to have width

-and
+and height

 describe the interior dimensions of the chart.
-I prefer to have
+I prefer to have width

-and
+and height

 correspond to the actual outer width and height of the SVG container.
 I find this makes it easier to reason about when trying to layout multiple charts on a page, and is especially useful when the charts are packaged as reusable components.